erikatudisco/programming_formalism/notes_paradigms.md

    <font>image contributated from  Wikimedia Commons and was originaly made Jakob Farian Krarup and released to the public domain under cc 0

 ### Inception
+ The focus of the inception stage is to identify the user needs to initial uscase development
+- The purpose of the project
+- The scheduled time frame for its completion
+- The resources required for its completion
+- The success criteria
+- The estimated cost, and
+- The estimated risk assessment, among others

+ By the end of the Inception phase you should have determined the following:
+- The General vison of the project
+- The Project Plan and goal
+- The Project scope
+- Inital buissnes suit from finacial anlaysis, could be replaced by the scientific motivation, proposal for the project.
+- Requirments understanding, through use case design.

 ### Elaboration
 The elaboration phase is focused on the refinment of requirments the design of the software and test that are to be run throught the project iteration lifetime.
+Deliverables of the Elaboration phase is:
+- A full model with functional and non-functional requirements
+- A complete software architecture description
+- A stable project plan
+- Actual resource cost versus planned resource cost, etc.

 ### Construction
-Is the development of the software and the creation of the deployment modules that are needed
+Is the development of the software and the creation of the deployment modules that are needed Deliverables are:
+- A user manual
+- A fully completed software system

 ### Transition
 The transition phase T1 and T2 is when you take your product to market maintain the current iteration and plan for the next iteration during this phase the Buisning modeling done regards to the future effects tansitions in the organisation might bring on future oragnistation the requirements gathereing is commonly extracted from bug reports, design is almost never changed during the transition phase whil Testing and deployment have mayor focus in this phase.
+Deliverables:
+- Beta testing execution(firs iteration only)
+- Marketing and distributing of the product
+- User training
+- Converting existing data
+- Assessments based on user experience

 ## RAD Rapid Application Development
 Using Protoyping and minimal design to generate fast development cycles, this has the disadvantage to generating very little structure and for larger or more complex systems the risk of deraling projects or unmaintainable solutions are high.